tejochennupati/Deloitte-Analytics-Simulation/README.md

-# Deloitte Data Analytics Virtual Experience
+# Deloitte Analytics simulation

-This repository contains my completed project files for the Deloitte Data Analytics Virtual Experience hosted on Forage.
+This repository contains my completed project files for the Deloitte Data Analytics simulation hosted on Forage.

 The program simulates real-world data analytics challenges faced by Deloitte consultants, focusing on operations optimization and corporate compliance.